-- 2. MATHEMATICS COMPETENCE: MT106 (or MT102 and MT103) or higher numbered mathematics course; a minimum of 3 semester hours required.
+2. MATHEMATICS COMPETENCE:

+MT106 (or MT102 and MT103) or higher numbered mathematics course: a minimum of 3 semester hours required.
 Students are strongly encouraged to begin the math requirement during the freshman year.
 Placement in MT099, MT100, MT106 or MT107 (or MT102 and MT103), MT109, or MT140 is based on ACT/SAT scores and high school GPAs.
 Tests will confirm placement the first week of class.
 MT099 does not count toward the 124 hours required for graduation; however, it does count for the purpose of determining academic standing, financial aid completion rate, and student classification.
-Students failing MT099 are automatically registered to retake the course the following semester. - GLOBAL AWARENESS: 8 hours of Global (G) courses.
-A student may not satisfy the Global Awareness requirement by passing a CLEP, AP, IB (international baccalaureate), or proficiency exam in a language. - BASIC AREAS OF THOUGHT AND EXPRESSION: 8 hours in each Basic Area of Thought and Expression OUTSIDE of the Major Area of Study (A., B., C., and D.), fine arts, humanities, natural science, and social science, must be completed.
+Students failing MT099 will be required to repeat the course.
+Students will work with the Student Success team and advisor to determine when the class(es) will be repeated.